rohitaragde/CS544-Quic-Chat-Main/readme.md

 ## States of the DFA:

+  - **Initial State:** The client sends a "hello" message to the server.
+  - **Waiting for Server Response:** The server responds with a welcome message and user join notification.
+  - **Waiting for Client Message:** The client sends their chat message.

 **Initial State:** The client sends a "hello" message to the server.
 **Waiting for Server Response:** The server responds with a welcome message and user join notification.
 **Waiting for Client Message:** The client sends their chat message.